olivernn/lunr-site/source/guides/searching.html.md

 idx.search('foo')
 ```

 The above will return details of all documents that match the term 'foo'.
-Although it looks just like a string, the `search` method is actually being parsed a search query.
+Although it looks just like a string, the `search` method parses the string into a search query.
 This supports special syntax for defining more complex queries.

 Searches for multiple terms are also supported, if a document matches _at least_ one of the search terms, it will show in the results.
 That is, the search terms are OR'd together.